Microsoft/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

     ![Screenshot of the Windows PowerShell window with results from the previous commands displaying.](images/Hands-onlabstep-bystep-SAPonAzureimages/media/image17.png "Results from PowerShell")

-    -   Availability Zones: the default value
+    -   Availability Zones: The default value.

-    -   Location: the default value
+    -   Location: The default value.

-    -   Artifacts Location: the default value
+    -   Artifacts Location: The default value.

-    -   Artifacts Location Sas Token: the default value
+    -   Artifacts Location Sas Token: The default value.

 1. Enable the checkbox labeled **I agree to the terms and conditions stated above** and select **Purchase**.